United States : Safety by City

 - Washington DC

-Jacksonville is the most populous city in the of Florida, measured by the number of residents, situated on the Atlantic coast of northeast Florida.
+Jacksonville is the most populous city in Florida, measured by the number of residents, situated on the Atlantic coast of northeast Florida.

 Jacksonville is very old, nearly as old as St. Augustine.

 There are large established neighborhoods from the early 19th century and very high-end dwellings on both the Atlantic Beach and along the St. Johns River.